1 Also I in the first year of Darius the Mede, even I, stood to confirm and to strengthen him.

 In no less detail the rulers of the early Roman empire are described, all as foretold by divine insight half a millenium before the events occurred.
 The prophetic outline then continues with the rise of the barbarian powers and their giving of dominion to the papacy.
 Verses 36 to 39 characterize papal rule until "the time of the end."

-The last six verses of the chapter describe events occurring in "the time of the end," climaxing with the final collapse of earthly powers.
+The last six verses of the chapter describe events occurring in "the time of the end," climaxing with the final collapse of the king of the north.

 The Main Characters in Daniel 11